samuelhoover/samuelhoover.github.io/projects/projects.md

 ### ChE Senior Lab peer critique automation script

 Python script to automate the tedious work of being a Teaching Assistant for ChE Senior Lab at UMass Amherst.
+Saved 8 hours over the course of the semester.

 [[repo]](https://github.com/samuelhoover/ChE-401-402-peer-critiques-anonymizer)